 The Apprenticeship Levy

-There are also incentive payments available to employers for specific groups under the apprenticeship levy; for each apprentice between 16 and 18 year old, and 19 to 24 year old who has previously been in care or who has a Local Authority Education, Health and Care plan an organisation employs they are entitled to a payment £1000.
+There are also incentive payments available to employers for specific groups under the apprenticeship levy; for each apprentice between 16 and 18 years old, and 19 to 24 years old who have previously been in care or who have a Local Authority Education, Health and Care plan an organisation employs they are entitled to a payment of £1000.
 This is available to all businesses, irrespective of size.